 Historic Cover Archive

-Caption: Quality inspection of 12,000 lb. rolling ingot at Ravenswood, West Virginia works of Kaiser Aluminum and Chemical Corporation.
+Caption: 168-inch United hot breakdown rolling mill at the Ravenswood, Virginia works of Kaiser Aluminum & Chemical Corporation.